-Any housing development proposal must show that it will protect and enhance the landscape and natural environment of the Plan area.
-In particular it should protect trees/woods/orchards green corridors, natural streams and ponds and any areas of habitat supporting a high level of biodiversity.
+Any new housing development proposal must show that it will conserve and enhance the landscape and natural environment of the Plan Area.
+In particular it should conserve the landscape and scenic beauty of the AONB, conserve trees/woods/orchards green corridors, natural streams and ponds and any areas of habitat supporting a high level of biodiversity.

-Any proposal for the development of new habitat to mitigate the proposed loss of existing mature habitat must show how the mitigation, and a net environmental gain within an appropriate and acceptable timeframe, will be achieved.
+Any proposal for the development of new habitat to mitigate the proposed loss of existing mature habitat must show how the mitigation and a net environmental gain within an appropriate and acceptable timeframe will be achieved.